Rushi Rama from Future Cities Catapult gives a fascinating overview of smart city strategies from around the world

 - To ensure that smart city strategies are implemented, they need to be embedded in the statutory frameworks and plans.

 - Many cities have made fast progress through topdown leadership, but for a smart city that is adopted by people and therefore impactful, a collaborative approach is required.
-This means collaboration with all key stakeholders (business, government departments, universities) and with citizens.
+This means collaboration with all key stakeholders (business, government departments, universities) and citizens.

 - Most smart city funding is still derived from innovation pots and not linked to core city funding.
 Making this transition will allow scale-up.